Do you want to learn how to draw the head?

 If you want some more help with how to draw the head, I’ve published a super helpful video on the subject over on YouTube.
+Otherwise, build a consistent drawing habit with these tips.
 This is my dedicated channel for drawing portraits, so do check that out if you haven’t already – any Likes and subscribes would be more than grateful!

 Check out my other resources on this blog to help you with freelancing, drawing, and art!

 Be sure to add your comments below, I’ll love to hear how you got on with your own portrait drawings.